 Of course, when you’re hurt in an auto accident, the first thing you want to think about is getting compensation, not whether you’ll have to pay taxes on part of it.
 Getting the best shot at compensation for injuries you suffer in this kind of accident requires representation from an experienced car accident attorney.

-If you live in the Mobile, AL, area and have been hurt by an irresponsible driver, Andy Citrin Injury Attorneys can help.
+If you live in the Mobile, Alabama, area and have been hurt by an irresponsible driver, Andy Citrin Injury Attorneys can help.
 We have years of experience helping victims get the compensation they deserve.
-Give us a call for a free consultation on your case today.
+Contact us for a free consultation on your case today.